Polar organic chemical integrative sampler: POCIS set-up

 The POCIS sampler consists of an array of sampling disks mounted on a support rod.
-Each disk consists of a solid sorbent sandwiched between two polyethersoulfone (PES) microporous membranes which are then compressed between two stainless steel rings which expose a sampling area.
+Each disk consists of a solid sorbent sandwiched between two polyethersulfone (PES) microporous membranes which are then compressed between two stainless steel rings which expose a sampling area.
 A standard POCIS disk consists of a sampling surface area to sorbent mass ratio of approximately 180 cm^{2}g.
 Because the amount of chemical sampled is directly related to the sample surface area, it is sometimes necessary to combine extracts from multiple POCIS disks into one sample.
 Stainless steel rings, or other rigid inert material, are essential to prevent sorbent loss as the PES membranes are not able to be heat sealed.
 The POCIS array is then inserted and deployed within a protective canister.
 This canister is usually made of stainless steel or PVC and works to deflect debris that may displace the POCIS array during its deployment.

 The PES membrane acts as a semipermeable barrier between the sorbent and surrounding aquatic environment.
 It allows dissolved contaminants to pass through the sorbent while selectively excluding any particles larger than 100 nm.
-The membrane resists biofouling because the polyethersulphone used in the design is less prone than other materials.
+The membrane resists biofouling because the polyethersulfone used in the design is less prone than other materials.
 The POCIS is versatile in that the sorbents can be changed to target different classes of contaminants.
 However, only two sorbent classes are considered as standards of all POCIS deployments to date.